juce-framework/JUCE/BREAKING_CHANGES.md

 ## Change

+OpenGLContext::getRenderingScale() has been changed to include the effects of AffineTransforms on all platforms.

+**Possible Issues**

+Applications that use OpenGLContext::getRenderingScale() and also have scaling transformations that affect the context component's size may render incorrectly.

+**Workaround**

+Adjust rendering code by dividing the reported scale with the user specified transformation scale, if necessary.

+**Rationale**

+The previous implementation resulted in inconsistent behaviour between Windows and the other platforms.
+The main intended use-case for getRenderingScale() is to help determine the number of physical pixels covered by the context component.
+Since plugin windows will often use AffineTransforms to set up the correct rendering scale, it makes sense to include these in the result of getRenderingScale().

+## Change

 Components that have setMouseClickGrabsKeyboardFocus() set to false will not accept or propagate keyboard focus to parent components due to a mouse click event.
 This is now true even if the mouse click event happens in a child